 Planes, trains and even space travel… together with a collection of outstanding luxury retreats around the globe, billionaire businessman, Richard Branson, continues to transform our landscapes and skies with his boundless Virgin brand.While his main residence on hurricane-hit Necker Island is being rebuilt, Richard’s been enjoying some well-deserved R&R at his other Virgin Limited Edition properties, including his newly-renovated Mallorcan estate, where he loves to sample a slice of Spanish life.
 “Son Bunyola is my favourite Mallorcan retreat.
 I try to visit as often as I can,” he tells me.

-Following a change of heart and Richard’s realisation that he really missed Mallorca, he couldn’t resist when the opportunity arose to buy Son Bunyola back lock stock for around £11m in 2015.
+Following a change of heart and Richard’s realisation that he really missed Mallorca and its city Palma de Mallorca, he couldn’t resist when the opportunity arose to buy Son Bunyola back lock stock for around £11m in 2015.
 He now plans to convert it into the very best eco-resort in Europe.
 “Central to the estate is a finca building dating back to the 1800s, surrounded by vines, citrus fruit trees, almonds and olive trees.
 It’s absolutely beautiful and I look forward to seeing how plans progress!”

 Situated between Esporles and Banyalbufar and sprawling over 700 acres, the expansive estate is part of a World Heritage site.
 “The northwest coast has always been a location for which I have great fondness.
 It has so much to offer… unspoilt nature, picturesque villages, top-class restaurants, and finca hotels and culture.The region is dominated by the Tramuntana mountain range and its breath-taking scenery, and is home to some of the most historical and picturesque towns on the island.
 My son, Sam, even named his own daughter Eva-Deia, in honour of the village of Deià, which is one of the most beautiful in the world.”